 Veterans Affairs flag distribution

-• Organizations may pick up flags on Friday, May 3 at the Ben Franklin Building/Alley, from 8:30 a.m. to 12 p.m.
+• Organizations may pick up flags on Friday, May 7th at the Greene County Office Building, from 8:30 a.m. to 12 p.m.

 For more information, call the Veterans Affairs Office at 724-852-5275.